spa542/TypescriptPracticePrograms/README.md

 Lots about types!
 Notes are in the files themselves.

 ## Section 3:
 Lots more about types and type features!
 Notes are in the files themselves.

+Note that return types of literals in typescript are of type the literal itself.

+## Section 4:
+Lots about OOP and Classes!
+Notes are in the files themselves.
+Usually more used like a functional language.

+TypeScript provides great support for:
+* Classes
+* Abstract Classes
+* Interfaces
+* Access Modifiers

+## Section 5:
+Lots about TypeScript Generics!
+Notes are in the files themselves.